datafornews/metada/react/src/static/texts/extension/extensionEn.md

 #### Hi!

-You are currently on the web version of the Metada Chrome Extension.
+You are currently on the web version of the Metada Extension.

+##### Installation

+You are only 2 clicks away from getting the extension!
+Install the extension from the official stores: [**Chrome**](https://bit.ly/metadaChrome) [**Firefox**](https://bit.ly/metadaFirefox)

 The Extension's goal is to remind you of the ownership challenges in the media, fitting in you habits by simply notfying you about the owners.
-You can install it right now from the official Chrome and Firefox stores! (see hereunder)
+It will allow you to:

+* Access the graph anytime (including offline)
+* Get a notification about the media's ownership when visiting its website
+* Gather a few statistics about your news consumption

 We try to provide as many functionalities of the original project as we can.
 There may however be layout erros (for now!).

 #### About the Extension